Daniel-Pailanir/sdid/README.md

 # sdid -- Synthetic Difference-in-Differences for Stata

 This Stata package implements the synthetic difference-in-differences estimation procedure, along with a range of inference and graphing procedures, following Arkhangelsky et al., (2021).
 Arkhangelsky et al. provide a code implementation in R, with accompanying materials here: [synthdid](https://synth-inference.github.io/synthdid/).
 Here we provide a native Stata implementation, principally written in Mata.
-This package extends the funcionality of the original R package, allowing very simply for estimation in contexts with staggered adoption over multiple treatment periods.
+This package extends the funcionality of the original R package, allowing very simply for estimation in contexts with staggered adoption over multiple treatment periods (as well as in a single adoption period as in the original code).

 ## Inputs
 + Y: Outcome variable (numeric)